Fully-Passive Twin-Field Quantum Key Distribution: Source and Channel Model

-In Figs. \ref{fig:a1b} (c)(d) we choose a set of reasonable values $\mu_{max}=0.1,\Delta_{\phi}=(\pi/24)$ (which are similar to the parameters used in our simulations).
+In Fig. \ref{fig:a1b} (c)(d) we choose a set of reasonable values $\mu_{max}=0.1,\Delta_{\phi}=\pi/24$ (which are similar to the parameters used in our simulations).
 As can be seen, the output signal state in the passive TF-QKD setup is actually quite similar to that of active TF-QKD.
 Here when $N=24$, the fidelity between $\rho_A^X$ and $\ket{\alpha}\bra{\alpha}$ is as high as approximately $99.97\%$, and even when $N=8$ the fidelity is still about $99.74\%$.
-This means that, the finite size of phase slices has little effect on the statistics measured by Alice and Bob (hence the key rate is not affected much), but rather is only a security concern, which we address by constructing the virtual local channels, as described in the previous section.
+This means that the finite size of phase slices has little effect on the actual statistics measured by Alice and Bob (hence the QBER is not affected much), but rather is mainly a security concern, which we address by constructing the virtual local channels and revising the photon-number yields (hence also the phase error rate), as described in the previous section.